ilonka011/Perfume-Item/README.md

-# Perfume Item Portfolio Prohect
+# Perfume Item Portfolio Project
 This is a very simple-structured landing webpage that was cloned by me.
 I used one of the free templates available on 'Frontend Mentor' website in order to practice and improve.